glitterB/its-math/README.md

-This repository contains some of the mathematical concepts, which I have found fascinating, coded in python.
+This repository contains Python implementations of mathematical concepts I explored out of curiosity, to deepen my understanding.